Soon the call in English will be online.

 Yes, as stated in the Call, it is compulsory to fill in the Learning Agreement with the exams that you would like to take abroad, at least for the first chosen University.

-To receive advice on which exams to choose you can consult your Erasmus tutor who will also approve your Learning Agreement (List of tutors)
+To receive advice on which exams to choose you can consult your Erasmus tutor who will also approve your Learning Agreement (

 Moreover, any exam taken in the foreign university shall have an equal or greater number of credits than the Italian one, and be more or less similar in content.
 No exceptions of any kind are allowed to this rule.